How to build a notification center into your Android app

 You can also implement push notifications with multi-device support if you want to send a push notification even when the client app is in the foreground.
 Refer to the multi-device support guide for HMS or FCM for push notifications.

 Since the purpose of this guide is to showcase the Notifications Channel and how easy it is to customize Templates to send messages to these Channels, the push section will not be covered here.
-However, you can refer to our full guide on how to implement and send push notifications using the Sendbird UIKit.
+However, you can refer to our complete guide on how to implement and send push notifications using the Sendbird UIKit.

-Displaying the Notification Channel in your Android app
+Displaying the notification channel in your Android app

 The last bit of code we will need to write is the easiest.
 All we need to do is start the Activity for the NotificationChannel.
 In the connect method, after the TAG denoting a successful connection, add the following: